Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Elasticsearch.md

 ## Extensions

 - `ElasticIndexManagerExtensions`: Adds extension methods for the `ElasticIndexManager` like `DeleteAllIndexesAsync`.
-- `ResponseExtensions`: Adds extension methods for handling response objects from the `IElasticClient` like `ThrowIfFailed`.
+- `ResponseExtensions`: Adds extension methods for handling response objects from the `ElasticsearchClient` like `ThrowIfFailed`.
 - `ConfigurationExtensions`: Adds extension methods for configuration like `CreateElasticsearchClient`.